-The following are some of APR’s favorite books that are closely related to our project.
+The following are some of American Prairie Reserve’s favorite books that are closely related to our project.
 They are the must-reads on ranching, wildlife, and sociological issues, from bison behavior to life in Phillips County, Montana.

 Dale was a significant advisor to APF and a member of our Advisory Council.
 His book is the result of a lifetime of study.
 “Written with unusual grace and verve, American Bison

 takes us on a journey into the bison’s past and shares a compelling vision for its future, offering along the way a valuable introduction to North American prairie ecology.”
 Read more and purchase on Amazon.